 It is estimated that up to 85% of people have experienced muscle pain at some point in their life.1 However, only some of them also report muscle weakness, a highly debilitating symptom that might have a wide variety of causes.
 Read on to discover five diseases that cause muscle pain and weakness so that you are a step closer towards finding the help you need.

-Feeling tired and suffering from weak muscles is quite often an early sign of a cold or the flu.
-There are different influenza viruses which are highly contagious, and can spread quickly among all manner of people.
-Many symptoms include tiredness, weakness, and aching muscles - all of which can present themselves fairly suddenly, and can last from a few days up to two weeks.
+Feeling tired and experiencing muscle pain and weakness are often early flu symptoms.
+Influenza (flu) viruses are highly contagious and can spread quickly among people.
+Other symptoms may include headaches, cough, and chills, most of which can last from a few days up to two weeks.

 Muscular Dystrophy (MD)

 There are more than 30 genetic conditions that fall under the umbrella term of muscular dystrophy, the most common one being Duchenne MD.2 While each type has its own causes and characteristics, all involve the deterioration of skeletal muscles and bring about progressive muscles weakness, pain, and, eventually, loss of muscle control.

 Among the diseases that cause muscle weakness and pain is MS, a disease of the nervous system that leads to nerve damage.
 It is characterized by muscle numbness or weakness; tremors; painful electric shock-like sensations in the muscles; and fatigue, among other symptoms affecting a woman's speech or vision.

 While the aforementioned diseases that cause muscle pain and weakness can happen to anyone, middle-aged women's discomforts, such as electric shocks in the muscles; tingling extremities; or muscle tension or pain, are most commonly related to hormonal fluctuations during menopause.
 As such, once they get clearance from their doctors, women are encouraged to explore effective muscle tension treatments that can bring the desired results in no time!